oac-tree/sup-dto/doc/source/anyvalue.rst

 The following example shows how this method can be used to populate a structured value::

    // Create simple structured value containing:
-   // - an account name of type String
+   // - an account name of StringType
-   // - an account number of type UnsignedInteger64
+   // - an account number of UnsignedInteger64Type
-   // - an activated flag of type Boolean auto account_val = EmptyStruct("AccountType");
+   // - an activated flag of BooleanType auto account_val = EmptyStruct("AccountType");
-   account_val.AddMember("AccountName", {String, "John Vegas"});
+   account_val.AddMember("AccountName", {StringType, "John Vegas"});
-   account_val.AddMember("AccountNumber", {UnsignedInteger64, 44443789});
+   account_val.AddMember("AccountNumber", {UnsignedInteger64Type, 44443789});
    account_val.AddMember("Activated", true);

 As can be seen in the previous example, the value argument for the ``AddMember`` method can omit